Sable/McLab-Web/testplans.md

 - Add an argument
 - For number of rows or colums, input anything other than a positive integer.
 - The input box should turn red.

+#### Shorten URL
+- Press the Get Short Link button
+- In the console, a link should appear.
+When followed, it should lead to the same URL you were at before.

 _Note: Currently McLab Web does not prevent the user from clicking the `Compile` button if argument validation fails.
 This would be a good feature to add._